 Step 5: Slice the strawberries into pieces.
 Add the sugar and lemon juice and mix them.

 HINT: If you are wondering how to cut the strawberries for these pies, you can cut your strawberries in halves or smaller pieces.
-I tend to cut them in smaller pieces for mini pies.
+I tend to cut them into smaller pieces for mini pies.

 Step 6: Fill each ramekin with the strawberry mixture.